taleinat/pycon-israel-2019-python-data-classes-talk/README.md

 # Data Classes in Python

-Slides for a talk by Tal Einat given at Scaling with Python Meetup, Apr.
-17, 2019
+Slides for a talk by Tal Einat given at PyCon Israel 2019.

 ## License